tile38/tile38.github.io/README.md

 ## Docusaurus Branch

 The Tile38 documentation website is built using a customized version of the [Docusaurus static website generator](http://docusaurus.io/).
 The _docusaurus_ branch contains the modified [React-based](https://reactjs.org/) Docusaurus component files required to build Tile38's documentation website.
-These files must be installed on your local machine using [npm](https://docs.npmjs.com/) or [yarn](https://classic.yarnpkg.com/en/docs) in order to build and test changes to the website (see [Build](#build) section below for details).
+These files must be installed on your local machine using [npm](https://docs.npmjs.com/) or your favorite other JavaScript package manager in order to build and test changes to the website (see [Build](#build) section below for details).

 ## gh-pages Branch